davidsawyer/thefeed/README.md

 the feed lives at thefeedapp.mynmi.net

-this is a project of the New Media Institute at the University of Georgia
+this is a capstone project of the New Media Institute at the University of Georgia